 Explore 4 major airports in the US Virgin Islands (USVI)

 The Orchard Field Airport was then utilized by the United States Air Force during the Korean War due to which no commercial flights occurred at the airport.
-The airfield became home to US Air Force 62nd Fighter-Interceptor Squadron that operated North American F-86 Sabres from 1950 to 1959.
+The airfield became home to US Air Force 62nd Fighter-Interceptor Squadron which operated North American F-86 Sabres from 1950 to 1959.

 The airport slowly gained momentum in commercial business starting in 1960 due to which the need for a fighter base declined.
 With that, the US Air Force reserve fighter base was closed on 1st April 1997 under the agreement between the Department of Defense, and the O’Hare City authority.

 After the termination of the fighter base, the airport went through various advancements for scheduled commercial flights.
-O’Hare became the first airport to use the jet bridge in 1958 and also use slip form paving for concrete and strong runways.
+O’Hare became the first airport to use the jet bridge in 1958 and also use slip-form paving for concrete and strong runways.

 The name was finalized O’Hare Airport by the city in 1949 to honor Edward ‘Butch’ O’Hare.
 Edward was the U.S. Navy’s first flying ace and Medal of Honor recipient in the second World War.

 The O’Hare Airport initiated scheduled passenger service in 1955 with a project investment of over US$25 million.
 The airport started to lure airlines after the first dedicated international terminal was inaugurated in August 1958.
-After that, the area expanded to 7,200 acres (2,900 ha) with the introduction of new terminals, parking, apron, aircraft hangars, and various other infrastructural facilities.
+After that, the area expanded to 7,200 acres (2,900 ha) with the introduction of new terminals, parking, an apron, aircraft hangars, and various other infrastructural facilities.

 One of the biggest achievements of the airport was the first scheduled jet operation.
 American Boeing 707 conducted flights from New York to Chicago to San Francisco on 22nd March 1959.
 Midway International Airport, the airport next to O’Hare, was facing issues with limited infrastructure as it did not have a required runway to accommodate Boeing 707 and Douglas DC-8 aircraft.
 With that, O’Hare airport became the center of attraction for various airlines and served over 10 million passengers annually becoming the world’s busiest airport.